 Our customers are both ad buyers, including brands and agencies, and digital publishers.
-Our platform includes a diversified customer base of approximately 900 active customers and 1,450 active publishers with approximately 800 million unique users, which serves advertisements in over 100 countries.
+Our platform includes a diversified customer base of approximately 900 active customers and 1,450 active publishers with approximately 800 million unique users for the month ended March 31, 2021, which serves advertisements in over 100 countries.